alexandrasherriff/carry-on/README.md

+#carry-on-pythons
+A place to continue building on this project that was submitted as part of the CFG Kickstarter in Python & Apps

 # pythons-on-a-plane

 This is the code for our team project created as a part of the Code First Girls Python course.